jmf1988/ytdash/README.md

 Recommended dependencies: mpv (>=0.28 recommended and default), ffmpeg(>=4.0), python3(>=3.5)

-Python dependencies: requests and/or pycurl (Depending which version)
+Python dependencies: requests and/or pycurl and certifi (Depending which version)

 Dependencies installation:
 - Debian based: